b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

 Hmm, OK, p-value is lower than the cutoff level of 0.05.
+What now.
+Well, by
-By doing one-way ANOVA
-you ask your computer a very specific question: "Does at least one of the group
+doing one-way ANOVA you ask your computer a very specific question: "Does at
-means differs from the other(s)?".
-The computer does exactly what you tell it,
+least one of the group means differs from the other(s)?".
+The computer does
-nothing more, nothing less.
-Here, it answers: "Yes" (since $p \le 0.05$).
-I
+exactly what you tell it, nothing more, nothing less.
+Here, it answers your
+question precisely with: "Yes" (since $p \le 0.05$).
+I assume that right now you
-assume, you are not satisfied with that answer.
-After all, which group(s) differ
+are not satisfied with the answer.
+After all, what good is it if you still don't
-one from another: `spA` vs. `spB` and/or `spA` vs `spC` and/or `spB` vs `spC`?
+know which group(s) differ one from another: `spA` vs. `spB` and/or `spA` vs
-If you want your computer to tell you that you must ask him directly to do
+`spC` and/or `spB` vs `spC`.
+If you want your computer to tell you that you must
-so.
-That is what post-hoc tests are for (`post hoc` means `after the event`,
+ask him directly to do so.
+That is what post-hoc tests are for (`post hoc` means
-here the event is one-way ANOVA).
+`after the event`, here the event is one-way ANOVA).

+The split to one-way ANOVA and post-hoc tests made perfect sense in the
+1920s-30s and the decades after the method was introduced.
+Back then you
+performed calculations with pen and paper (perhaps a calculator as well).
+Once
+one-way ANOVA produced p-value greater than 0.05 you stopped.
+Otherwise, and
+only then, you performed a post-hoc test (again pen and paper).
+Anyway, as
-As mentioned in @sec:statistics_intro_exercise4_solution the popular choices for
+mentioned in @sec:statistics_intro_exercise4_solution the popular choices for
 post-hoc tests include Fisher's LSD test and Tukey's HSD test.
 Here we are going
 to use a more universal approach and apply a so called `pairwise t-test` (which
 is just a t-test, that you already know, done between every pairs of